ethanokamura/perfectline/src/content/unity-101/gameobjects.md

 GameObjects are objects that the user creates either manually or via a script.
 GameObjects are objects that are included in the level such as players, enemies, or cameras.
 This can even include objects that hold data for other objects such as a GameObject that manages things like score.

 ## Creating A GameObject Manually
-To create a GameObject, right-click in the hierarchy and click create empty.
+To create a GameObject, right-click in the hierarchy and click "Create Empty".
 That's it!
 It's that simple.
 Each GameObject is made of components.

-For now, this is all we need to know, so let's look at components.
+For now, this is all we need to know, so let's look at the components.